Revelation 4 – 5

 Blessing Made a Curse Gal.
 3:13

 13 And every creature which is in the heaven and upon the earth and under the earth, and those that are upon the sea, and all things in them, heard I saying, To him that sits upon the throne, and to the Lamb, blessing, and honour, and glory, and might, to the ages of ages.
 14 And the four living creatures said, Amen; and the elders fell down and did homage. vv.13-14 Circle #3: Every Creature.
 In the third circle of praisers, every creature is included.
 Now instead of seven notes, this circle’s praise has four notes.
 Four is the number of universality in creation (Gen. 2:10).
 How does the creation praise?
 See Isaiah 11:6-9; 55:12; Rom.
 8:19-21.
+The whole creation longs for this day, when Christ will have his rightful place.
+The creation is not intelligent, but it is nonetheless longing for that time and meanwhile groans under the effects of sin.
 In response to all three circles, the heavenly saints do two things.
 As the living creatures, in the aspect of administration, the saints say “Amen”.
-But as the elders, in the aspect of priesthood, the saints fall and worship the Lamb!
+But as the elders, in the aspect of priesthood, the saints fall down and worship the Lamb!

 1. Address by Tim Ruga, Prophecy Part 3: Outline of Revelation, St. Thomas 2019